 So you aced the interview and have accepted the job offer.
 Now’s not the time to drop the ball!
 The way that you interact with your new employer during your transition period can tell them a lot about the type of employee you will be.
 Further, the preparation that you undertake leading up to your start date will ensure that you hit the ground running.

 - Ask for reading materials: These would vary depending on the role you are taking, but often there are a few crucial documents which will prevent you from starting from zero on your first day.
-For me, these documents would be the company’s organisation structure, the team’s organisation structure (with names if possible so you can look your new team up on LinkedIn), along with key contracts, agreements and reports relating to the area.
+For example, documents such as the company’s organisation structure, the team’s organisation structure (with names if possible so you can look your new team up on LinkedIn), along with key contracts, agreements and reports relating to the area.

-- Tweak your subscriptions: If you will be working in a new industry or specialist field, now is a good time to set up your news feeds so that you begin to receive relevant and informative information.
-For example, I will be quite focused on regulatory compliance in my new role, so I have followed the relevant regulators (such as ASIC, OAIC and AUSTRAC) and organisations (SAI Global, Thomson Reuters) on LinkedIn and Twitter.
+- Tweak your subscriptions: If you will be working in a new industry or specialist field, now is a good time to set up your news and twitter feed so that you begin to receive relevant and informative information.

-- Be available for networking events: If your new Manager is thoughtful, they may invite you to any events during your notice period that will allow you to meet your new team.
-I have previously been invited to attend an organisation’s annual conference prior to my start date.
-To date, my new Manager has invited me to legal briefings, a compliance seminar and to participate in footy tipping.
+- Be available for networking events: Your employer may invite you to any events during your notice period that will allow you to meet your new team.
 It doesn’t hurt to casually mention that you would be happy to attend any events or meetings as necessary in your notice period.
 It shows that you’re committed, driven and it’s not all about the pay.

 - Consider your LinkedIn profile: You may not want to add the new position to your LinkedIn profile before you actually start the job, and that’s fair enough.
 However, be mindful that your Manager has probably announced your appointment to the team during your notice period verbally, or even by email to who knows how many people in the organisation.
 And if any of the recipients are the least bit interested, and they probably will be, they have all jumped on your LinkedIn profile to check you out.
 Therefore, it pays to make sure that the current information displayed on your profile is in tune with the image you want to project to your new colleagues.